Sep 19, 2024

 🔎Related resources:

-Since the pandemic began, I have seen hundreds of businesses embrace virtual selling (that is, selling over a Zoom or other video call), many of which had previously been very skeptical of such practices.
+In the last few years, I have seen hundreds of businesses embrace virtual selling (that is, selling over a Zoom or other video call), many of which, before the pandemic, had previously been very skeptical of such practices.
 Instead, they found that virtual selling could work for their industry.
-As a consequence, many are saving money on travel, they’re saving money on trade shows, they’re saving money on office rentals — and they’re still seeing good sales numbers.

-With the buying process continually moving away from the traditional sales model, and the global pandemic shaking up all aspects of business, now is the time to implement a new initiative like They Ask, You Answer at your company.
+With the buying process continually moving away from the traditional sales model, now is the time to implement a They Ask, You Answer initiative at your company.

 It will allow you to best serve your modern buyers, and to build trust in the marketplace.